akash-network/console-old/README.md

 # Akash Console - Web UI based deployment tool for Akash Network

 Akash Console is an easy to use deployment tool for deploying workloads on to Akash Network providers.
-It is an alternative to the Command Line Interface (CLI) for less technial users.
+It is an alternative to the Command Line Interface (CLI) for less technical users.
 Akash Console can be run as a hosted service or locally (for development).
 Overclock Labs (creators of Akash Network) run an instance of Akash Console at https://console-demo.akash.network/.
 This is currently behind a user auth while it is in beta.
 Please join our discord server to request access if you would like to be a beta tester.
 The user auth will be removed, once Console becomes Generally Available (GA).

 If you would like to contribute to Akash Console, here are some ways to do so:

 1. Beta test and report issues
-2. Run it locally (instructions below) to get acquianted with the application
+2. Run it locally (instructions below) to get acquainted with the application
 3. Join the Clients SIG (community/sig-clients) meeting to learn about issues or features you can help build

 ## Microservices Architecture